corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 5. Improve the security of your CorDapp by upgrading how you use FinalityFlow

 The previous `FinalityFlow` API is insecure.
 It doesn't have a receive flow, so requires counterparty nodes to accept any and all signed transactions that are sent to it without performing any checks.
-Therefore, we *highly* recommend that existing CorDapps migrate to the new API to reliably enforce business network membership checks, for example.
+Therefore, we *highly* recommend that existing CorDapps migrate to the new API to reliably enforce business network membership checks (for example).

 The flows that make use of `FinalityFlow` in a CorDapp fall into two basic categories: